 Acupuncture may be enjoying renewed attention in recent years, but this treatment has roots that are thousands of years old.
 At its core, acupuncture helps to restore the body to homeostasis and helps to break feedback loops, allowing the body to reset patterns.
 This makes acupuncture an ideal treatment modality both as preventative medicine, and for those experiencing symptoms or diseases that are not responding to other therapies.
-Gain a better understanding of what acupuncture can do for you by booking an appointment online or by phone with one of the practitioners of Austin Quan Yin in Austin, Texas.
+Gain a better understanding of what acupuncture can do for you by booking an appointment online with one of the practitioners of Austin Quan Yin in Austin, Texas.

 Some of the issues that acupuncture can address include:

 This is far from a comprehensive list.
 The best way to understand how acupuncture can improve your daily quality of life is to come in for a one-on-one consultation with the Austin Quan Yin team.

 There are many different traditions in acupuncture, each with their own methods and techniques.
 The Austin Quan Yin staff has been trained in a wide range of both traditional and modern acupuncture styles including Tan's Balance Method, Japanese Meridian Therapy, Korean Hand Therapy, Auriculotherapy, and Battlefield acupuncture.

 One of the more modern styles of acupuncture, Auriculotherapy views the ear as a microsystem of the body, and is able to target with extreme precision points of musculoskeletal pain.
 Additionally, because of the number of nerves that have branches, which connect with the ear (including the vagus nerve), points on the ear can be used to affect the nervous system, stimulating a wide variety of functions within the body including neurotransmitter release.